 Occupying a 1950s car dealership building in the scenic central New Hampshire town, the 2,500-square-foot cafe was built out under the direction of Rick Duba, a partner in the business and father to co-founder Gabrielle Duba.
 Meanwhile, the parents of the other Odysea co-founder, Francisco Galeano, operate a nearly 200-acre farm in Honduras.

-That coffee connection culminates in a space blends modern and traditional aesthetics, including exposed original trusses, refurbished marble table tops and natural wood throughout.
+That coffee connection culminates in a space that blends modern and traditional aesthetics, including exposed original trusses, refurbished marble table tops and natural wood throughout.

 “[Rick Duba] learned to build from his father, through the extensive renovation of his own home and other multi-family homes,” Gabrielle Duba recently told Daily Coffee News.
 “He took on the building project, essentially rebuilding from the ground up.
 One of our goals in renovating was to keep the historic charm of the building, while making it functional and keeping the concept clean and bright.”